Winnovators – our exciting employee programme

 Frequently Asked Questions

-What are the different challenges?
-Team will be able to pick from one of 3 countries as their focus for Solve and Learn:
+Teams will be able to pick from one of 3 countries as their focus for Solve and Fund:

 For companies in the Australia, UK, US, and Sweden: The programme is free, but we ask that your company underwrites the seed fund provided by WaterAid, in case your team fails to deliver a minimum profit.
 Seed funding amount and fundraising targets vary by country.
 Please contact firstname.lastname@example.org for more information.